 The differences between information about events that have occurred and information about events that are yet to occur can help make sense of mixed findings in previous research regarding the positive versus negative effects of providing people with information about organizational procedures.
-On the one hand, information about events that have occurred enhanced people’s understanding of the reasons for a wait, and thereby improved their sense of justice about a given situation (Bobocel & Zdaniuk, 2005; Thau & Mitchell, 2010).
-For example, information about an unsatisfactory situation that has already occurred elevated satisfaction (Pothier & Frosh, 2006) and perceptions of procedural justice (Shaw, Wild, & Colquitt, 2003).
-Similarly, in a study of the food industry, customers who received visual information (viewed operating processes while waiting to be served) perceived greater employee effort, showed higher value of service, and more appreciation of the employees (Buell, Kim, & Tsay, 2014).
-Also, providing people waiting with information about why they are waiting (in the form of representation of the physical and mental work being conducted while waiting) created the “labor illusion”, which resulted in enhanced perceptions of service provider effort, higher value of the service, and a feeling of reciprocity- that customers are waiting in return for service providers that are working, thus the wait is in exchange for the effort invested (Buell & Norton, 2011).
+On the one hand, information about events that have occurred enhanced people’s understanding of the reasons for a wait, and thereby improved their sense of justice about a given situation [22, 23].
+For example, information about an unsatisfactory situation that has already occurred elevated satisfaction [24] and perceptions of procedural justice [25].
+Similarly, in a study of the food industry, customers who received visual information (viewed operating processes while waiting to be served) perceived greater employee effort, showed higher value of service, and more appreciation of the employees [26].
+Also, providing people waiting with information about why they are waiting (in the form of representation of the physical and mental work being conducted while waiting) created the “labor illusion”, which resulted in enhanced perceptions of service provider effort, higher value of the service, and a feeling of reciprocity- that customers are waiting in return for service providers that are working, thus the wait is in exchange for the effort invested [27](Buell & Norton, 2011).

-In contrast, information about future organizational procedures can evoke negative reactions, because it sensitizes people to what is will happen to them and others (Jaaniste, Hayes, & Von Baeyer, 2007), making people more aware of the situation about which they receive the information (Chun, 2000), such as the waiting situations.
-Moreover, it might signal that the organization is at fault (Groth, & Gilliland, 2006) and therefore lead to negative reactions.
-Thus information about waiting, may make people are more aware of the fact that they are waiting, and more sensitive to the undesirable aspects of waiting, and to the details of the wait.
-In this vein, Mandelbaum and Zeltyn (2013) show that customers waiting in queueing systems were more likely to hang up immediately after hearing recorded information about the future wait (e.g :” you have two more minutes to wait”).
-Information may create a ‘primed mindset’ regarding the anticipated outcome of the wait – which, if eventually found to be inconsistent with the actual outcome, is likely to evoke negative reactions (Van den Bos, 2002; San Martin, Swaab, Sinaceur, & Vasiljevic, 2015).
+In contrast, information about future organizational procedures can evoke negative reactions, because it sensitizes people to what is will happen to them and others [28], making people more aware of the situation about which they receive the information [29], such as the waiting situations.
+Moreover, it might signal that the organization is at fault [11] and therefore lead to negative reactions.
+Thus, information about waiting, may make people are more aware of the fact that they are waiting, and more sensitive to the undesirable aspects of waiting, and to the details of the wait.
+In this vein, Mandelbaum and Zeltyn [30] show that customers waiting in queueing systems were more likely to hang up immediately after hearing recorded information about the future wait (e.g.:” you have two more minutes to wait”).
+Information may create a ‘primed mindset’ regarding the anticipated outcome of the wait – which, if eventually found to be inconsistent with the actual outcome, is likely to evoke negative reactions [31, 32].
 For example, a wait of half-an-hour minutes will be much more annoying and disappointing for a person who was given information that the wait will be twenty minutes than for a person who did not receive any information regarding the expected waiting time.
-However, Colquitt and Chertkoff (2002) show that information about future events may or may not affect the sense of procedural justice (Colquitt & Chertkoff, 2002), and, where such effects do exist, they may be either positive or negative (Holtz, Ployhart, & Dominguez, 2005).
+However, Colquitt and Chertkoff [33] show that information about future events may or may not affect the sense of procedural justice [33], and, where such effects do exist, they may be either positive or negative [34].

 Taken together, it seems that explanatory information on past events leads to more positive outcomes, while information about future events leads to mixed findings.
 Hence, this study aims to reveal the boundary between when information about future waiting events leads to more positive or negative outcomes.
 Below, we attempt to explain this discrepancy; we begin with a literature review that leads to our hypotheses, and then report a field experiment in a hospital Emergency Department (ED) in which we tested how information about the wait moderated the negative influence of waiting duration on aggression.